kevinzhuang01/srp_2025/_profiles/jayanaestacio.md

   by undergraduate research in multimodal generative AI for medical imaging.
 In addition to research, she has experience building full-stack applications, working with machine learning pipelines, and leading student technology initiatives.
-Her long-term goal is to pursue a Ph.D. and contribute to patient-centered AI solutions for womenâ\x80\x99s health diagnostics."
+Her long-term goal is to pursue a Ph.D. and contribute to patient-centered AI solutions for women’s health diagnostics.
 academic_status: Masters Student
 year_in_program: 1st
 research_area: Computer Science; Data Science; Machine Learning/AI